 The Microsoft Store will now pop up and give you an option to switch out of S mode.
 Select the Get button to start the process.
 Keep in mind that this is permanent.

 Did you miss anything?

-Before you leave, make sure to check out Ninite for any apps you need to install.
-You can use Ninite to select the applications you want to download or upgrade and save time by installing multiple programs at once.
+Before shutting down, use Ninite to see if there are any apps you still need to install.
+Ninite lets you select the applications you want to download or upgrade and installs or updates them all at once, saving you time.
 Use it to grab Java runtimes, productivity tools, messaging apps, and other programs you need.
-Ninite will make your life much easier by obtaining the most popular software out there and efficiently grouping it together for you.
-With this handy tool, your days of perusing questionable websites to chance risky downloads are over.
+Ninite obtains the most popular software on the market and efficiently groups it together for you, making your life that much easier.
+This handy tool makes the days of perusing questionable websites to chance risky downloads a thing of the past.

 Good luck with your new PC!

 - Quick fixes for Surface Pro 7 common problems

 - Windows 10 Home vs. Pro vs. S Mode

 - How to switch from iPhone to Android: The ultimate guide